xXJSONDeruloXx/decky-lsfg-vk/README.md

 - Extracts the lsfg-vk library to `~/.local/lib/`
 - Installs the Vulkan layer configuration to `~/.local/share/vulkan/implicit_layer.d/`
 - Creates an executable `lsfg` script in the home directory with configurable settings
-- Provides a user-friendly interface to configure LSFG settings (enable/disable, multiplier, flow scale, HDR)
+- Provides a user-friendly interface to configure LSFG settings (enable/disable, multiplier, flow scale, HDR, immediate mode)
 - Automatically updates the `lsfg` script when settings are changed
 - Provides easy uninstallation by removing these files when no longer needed